Thinking of solo travel but not sure where to start? START HERE!

 But I'm still grasping at straws because, Serbia, you continue to elude me and I can't quite begin to describe you.

 Perhaps the easiest way is to say Serbia has one toe in the East, and another in the West.
-For example, street signs in Belgrade are in both Cyrillic (the Russian alphabet) and our own Latin script, as though the country were hedging its bets.
-And while many Serbs are Slavs and speak Russian, few conversations take place without mention of the much-awaited membership in the European Union (expected in 2025).
+For example, street signs in Belgrade are in both Cyrillic (which stems from the Russian alphabet) and our own Latin script, as though the country were hedging its bets.
+Many Serbs are Slavs and speak languages similar to Russian, and while there was once a strong impetus for membership in the European Union, some of this enthusiasm has dwindled.

 Serbia is nothing if not confusing.